 Karma for Cara Foundation awards microgrants to youths 18 years of age and younger who spearhead exceptional service projects in their communities.
 Microgrant recipient Minh of Louisville, KY has been working with a nonprofit called STEMY (STEM + Youth).
-STEMY has focusing their energies on 90-120 local middle school students, specifically from underrepresented backgrounds in the STEM fields and want to make STEM fun for students.
-For Minh’s project STEMY Academy two versions of sessions exist: A) every other week at 3 underserved middle schools for exposure purposes, and B) 3-hour sessions after school and/or on weekends for more intensive instruction.
-All sessions are focused on educating students about real-world problems being solved through STEM.
+STEMY has focused its energies on 90-120 local middle school students, specifically from underrepresented backgrounds in the STEM fields and makes STEM fun for students.
+For Minh’s project, STEMY Academy, two versions of sessions exist: A) every other week at 3 underserved middle schools for exposure purposes, and B) 3-hour sessions after school and/or on weekends for more intensive instruction.
+All sessions focused on educating students about real-world problems being solved through STEM.
 Minh + others involved in STEMY (Betty, Priya & Allison) participated in the interview below.

 - How many volunteers participated in your project?
 How many hours did it involve?
 In the first year, over 20 volunteers participated in Part A in addition to the student leaders.
 Each individual volunteered for 1.5 hours for each session they signed up for.
 For Part A, a total of 200 volunteer hours were completed (including planning hours).
 24 student volunteers and 6 adult volunteers participated in Part B in addition to the student leaders.
 Each individual volunteered for 3 hours for each session they signed up for.
 For Part B, a total of 150 volunteer hours were completed (including planning).
 For the first year of STEMY Academy, we will have 40 volunteers and a total of 350 hours of service completed towards STEMY Academy’s mission.